Fabra, N. and Bian, X. (forthcoming) “Incentives for Information Provision: Energy Efficiency in the Spanish Rental Markets”

 Fabra, N. (2003) “Tacit Collusion in Repeated Auctions: Uniform versus Discriminatory auctions” Journal of Industrial Economics L1(3), 271-293.

 We assess the role of forward contracts and arbitrage in mitigating the market power of dominant producers.
 This question is particularly relevant for the renewables’ policy debate, as alternative pricing schemes (Feed-in-Tariffs, Feed-in-

 We analyse equilibrium bidding behaviour in uniform-price auctions in which each firm’s capacity is stochastic and is private information.
 We use the model to shed light on the performance of renewables-dominated electricity markets.

-“Incentives for Information Provision: Energy Efficiency in the Spanish Rental Market“ with Xueying Bian (August 2019) New version!
+“Incentives for Information Provision: Energy Efficiency in the Spanish Rental Market” with Xueying Bian (March 2020)

 We build a search mode with asymmetric information regarding houses’ energy efficiency.
 We show that the incentives to disclose energy efficiency labels in the rental market depend on the rent premium for more efficient houses but also on the rent penalty for unlabeled houses.
 The latter is increasing in the adoption rate of energy certificates in the local market.
 We provide empirical evidence of these predictions in the context of the Spanish rental market.

 We explore the interaction between price discrimination and competition in markets with search costs.
 We build a search model in which consumers differ in their willingness to pay as well as in their (private) search costs.
 Buyers’ willingness to pay shape their willingness to search, thus affecting the intensity of competition among firms for the various consumers.
 We provide a parametrization under which a ban on price discrimination is overall welfare improving.

 A previous version of this paper was published as a CEPR Discussion Paper 12823